dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 When we talk about general-purpose robots.
-It usually requires three features:
-First one is generalization,  and the third one is safety.
+It usually requires two features: one is generalization and the other one is safety.
 I argue that solely scaling imitation learning does not guarantee the robot policy is able to generalize task and adapt to dynamic environment safely.

 The first reason is generalization is